biolab/orange-bio/docs/rst/reference/geo.rst

     two nondiabetic control strains.

-GEO data sets provide a sort of mini ontology for sample labeling.
-Samples belong to sample subsets, which in turn belong to specific types.
-Like above GDS10, which has three sample types, of which the subsets for the tissue type are spleen and thymus.
+Samples in GEO data sets belong to sample subsets, which in turn belong to specific types.
+The above GDS10 has three sample types, of which the subsets for the tissue type are spleen and thymus.
 For supervised data mining it would be useful to find out which data sets provide enough samples for each label.
 It is (semantically) convenient to perform classification within sample subsets of the same type.
-We therefore need a script that goes through the entire set of data sets and finds those, where there are enough samples within each of the subsets for a specific type.
-The following script does the work.
+The following scripts therefore goes through all data sets and finds those with enough samples within each of the subsets for a specific type.
 The function ``valid`` determines which subset types (if any) satisfy our criteria.
-The number of requested samples in the subset is by default set to ``n=40`` (:download:`geo_gds5.py <code/geo_gds5.py>`).
+The minimum number of samples in the subset was set to ``n=40`` (:download:`geo_gds5.py <code/geo_gds5.py>`).

 .. literalinclude:: code/geo_gds5.py